 Borggren then began keeping her eyes peeled for more costume inspiration.
 While walking through the store one day, she came upon a Little Debbie treat and was inspired to have her daughter recreate the look.

 “I thought, ‘You know what?
 I could recreate these,’” Borggren said.
 “And so I started getting the idea to do these in the living room with my daughter.
 From there, it just kind of grew.”

 After another successful shoot and positive feedback from friends and family, the mother-daughter duo then recreated the looks of icons including Shirley Temple, Lucille Ball, Marilyn Monroe and Rosie the Riveter.

 Ava also has dressed as a Cabbage Patch doll, Flo from Progressive and a “Baywatch”-inspired lifeguard at the beach.
 Each photo shows Ava mimicking exactly what each character would do, and her mother explained Ava is always very eager to get into character.

-“Anytime that I see an inspiration or a photo that I think that she can replicate, I take the opportunity because I know she’s such a willing participant,” Borrgren said.
+“Anytime that I see an inspiration or a photo that I think that she can replicate, I take the opportunity because I know she’s such a willing participant,” Borggren said.

-Along with sharing the costumed photos with family, Borrgren also compiles them into annual albums for Ava to have as an adult.
+Along with sharing the costumed photos with family, Borggren also compiles them into annual albums for Ava to have as an adult.

 “Basically, I’m just a mom who likes to do living room photoshoots with my daughter, and, luckily, my daughter is really cooperative and is such a character and puts up with me,” Borggren said with a laugh.